 In addition to the Ascension Series, Marucci's Vermilion Series catcher's mitts are also made for youth ballplayers.

-Vermilion mitts are made from an oiled cowhide leather in a unique gray, black, red and white color pattern.
+Vermilion mitts are made from an oiled cowhide leather in a very unique gray, black, red and white color pattern.
 Some of its features include extra palm padding, reinforced finger tops, and real rawhide laces.

-It's a one-piece solid mitt in a tapered shape, with a deep pocket, measuring 32 inches.
+It is a one-piece solid mitt in a tapered shape, with a deep pocket, measuring 32 inches.
 These mitts are sold only for right hand throwers.